 “Finances are the number one thing to break up a union” – Jená

 We modified the Dave Ramsey plan to fit our lifestyle.
-We saved $1000 in our emergency fund.
+Then, we saved $1000 in our emergency fund.
 From there, we consolidated our credit card debt by getting ONE loan from our credit union.
 We took out a $14,000 loan to pay off all of the credit cards.
 By doing that, it SIGNIFICANTLY dropped our interest rate on our credit debt.
 If you follow Dave Ramsey, he suggests to cut up all of the credit cards.
 We did that but didn’t close all of the accounts.
 The reason for doing that is so our credit scores would not drop.
 There were some pieces of our debt that we used the snowball method on.
 The other pieces of debt were tackled by the avalanche method.
-Check out the video below to hear more details on each method and our thought process for using both of these methods.

 This journey to paying off $80,000 in debt came with TONS of sacrifice.
-We lived in a small apartment, drove our same cars, switched to a minimalist lifestyle, ate on a ‘rice and beans’ lifestyle, and John would work a lot of overtime.
+Initiately, we lived in a small apartment, drove our same cars, switched to a minimalist lifestyle, ate on a ‘rice and beans’ lifestyle, and John would work a lot of overtime.
 We still do those things minus the heavy overtime and eating so conservatively.
-We are BIG foodies, so this was not pleasing to us during our first years of marriage.
+However, we are BIG foodies, so this was not pleasing to us during our first years of marriage.
 Throughout the first years, we would have fewer date nights.
 We hated that because we wanted to enjoy great food and have more fun together.
-We definitely had to switch things up to make this debt-free journey more feasible for our mental, emotional, spiritual, and relational health.
+As a result, we definitely had to switch things up to make this debt-free journey more feasible for our mental, emotional, spiritual, and relational health.
 We had to prioritize our marriage and spiritual relationship with God.
 There were too many strains that happened and we wanted to enjoy the journey of becoming debt free.

 “This is a holistic life.
 You have to balance your financial health with your mental health and emotional health with your spiritual health.”- John